rrDumpTruck/Obsidian.Vault/School Planning.md

 https://admission.asu.edu/apply/first-year/admission#:~:text=ACT%20or%20SAT%20scores%20(optional,ASU%20in%20our%20FAQ%20section.

 Transferability from CC (if necessary)
-1. The University of Southern Mississippi (Electronics Engineering Program) - UNSURE IF STILL AVAILABLE
+1.The University of Southern Mississippi (Electronics Engineering Program) - UNSURE IF STILL AVAILABLE

-2.
+**Next steps:**
+**Wait to hear from ASU, follow their steps?
+Follow up in a week.**

+Willow Valley Colledge fund?